kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 \(4\) An explosive site map using a scale sufficient to show whether distances and structural relationships satisfy the requirements of this part.

-\(b\) A licensee operating a launch site located on a federal launch range does not have to comply with the requirements in §[[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.65   Separation distance requirements for handling division 1.1 and 1.3 explosives.|§420.65]] through 420.70 if the licensee complies with the federal launch range's explosive safety requirements.
+\(b\) A licensee operating a launch site located on a federal launch range does not have to comply with the requirements in [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.65   Separation distance requirements for handling division 1.1 and 1.3 explosives.|§§420.65]] through 420.70 if the licensee complies with the federal launch range's explosive safety requirements.

-\(c\) For explosive siting issues not addressed by the requirements of §[[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.65   Separation distance requirements for handling division 1.1 and 1.3 explosives.|§420.65]] through 420.70, a launch site operator must clearly and convincingly demonstrate a level of safety equivalent to that otherwise required by this part.
+\(c\) For explosive siting issues not addressed by the requirements of [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.65   Separation distance requirements for handling division 1.1 and 1.3 explosives.|§§420.65]] through 420.70, a launch site operator must clearly and convincingly demonstrate a level of safety equivalent to that otherwise required by this part.

 \(d\) A launch site operator may separate an explosive hazard facility from another explosive hazard facility, public area, or public traffic route by a distance different from one required by this part only if the launch site operator clearly and convincingly demonstrates a level of safety equivalent to that required by this part.